 One parent quietly opting out will not stop high-stakes testing.
 It's important to join with other parents and let people know what you are doing and why.
+This creates more political power and also makes it less likely that individual families or students will be criticized.
 Tell your newspaper, parent organizations, school committee, and legislators.
 Use parent email networks.
+Reach out to Citizens for Public Schools at lesstestingmorelearning@gmail.com to let us know what your plans are, and if you would like our support.